abhishekkmukherjee/portfolio/README.md

 | 📦 | `deploy:cloudflare`       | Deploy on Cloudflare, please run `wrangler login` first.                                           |                                |

 CV JSON schema from [**jsonresume.org**](https://jsonresume.org/schema/)
+summary: experienced in full stack development building high complexity applications in code and no code tools with a focus on performance, user experience, and system integration.